devfresher/express-file-wizardry/README.md

 Feel free to contribute to the improvement of `express-file-wizardry` by working on or suggesting the following enhancements:

-- **Custom Error Handling:** Implement more customizable error handling to allow users to define how errors during file upload are handled.

 - **Advanced File Filtering:** Enhance file filtering capabilities to support more advanced filtering options such as file size ranges, mime type checking, etc.

 - **Middleware Options:** Provide additional options for middleware configuration to offer more flexibility to users.